HSS (UK) Data Protection Policy

 6. Keeping personal data secure

-all personal data secure.
+Everyone who handles personal data must make sure it is held securely to protect against unlawful or unauthorised processing and accidental loss or damage.
+We take appropriate steps to make sure we keep all personal data secure.
 Information security controls are put in place to ensure personal data is held and transmitted in a secure manner.
 Guidance is provided to our members to ensure any personal data that they need to handle is in a secure manner.

 7. Responsibilities

-We expect our karyakartas, staff, trustees and any providers we use to keep to the guidelines as set out in our Privacy Policy and under ICO and GDPR guidance when they are using or processing personal data and other confidential or sensitive information.
+We expect our karyakartas, staff, trustees and any providers we use to keep to the guidelines as set out in our Privacy Policy and under ICO and UK GDPR guidance when they are using or processing personal data and other confidential or sensitive information.
 This is set out more clearly below.

 7.1.
 Board of Trustees